Bloc/frontend-javascript-exercises/04-strings/00-basics/README.md

 - Complete the `substringBetweenMatches` function.
 This function should:
     - Take two strings as arguments.
 The first string is the one to search, the second is the one to search for
-    - Return the substring between the first match and the second match
+    - Return the substring between the first match and the last match
     - Not include the first match or the last match in the returned substring For example: